 Regional Jails – Regional Jails are staffed and managed by a separate division made up of board members from several cities, towns, and counties from a state.
 Regional jails are funded by the jurisdictions that have inmates in the regional jail and pay their share of the overall cost based upon the number of beds they have committed to.

 State Prisons – State Prisons are run by Texas and paid for with taxes from Texas taxpayers.
 To be sent to a Texas State Prison, a person has to be convicted and sentenced in a court in Dallas County to a period of time in excess of a year, all the way up to the rest of their life.

 Federal Prisons – The United States has different type of federal prisons: The Bureau of Prisons (BOP), ICE Facilities (Immigration), Military Prisons, and jails that are run by various Native American tribes, although Native Americans convicted of major crimes on a reservation, do their time in the United States Bureau of Prisons, not a state prison in the state where their tribe is located.
 For a complete list of all the BOP facilities in the United States and information about them, go here.

-Every Denton County Jail page linked to above will provide you with information regarding:
+Every Dallas County Jail page linked to above will provide you with information regarding:

 A list or search page of the inmates in custody, arrest reports, mugshots (if provided), criminal charges, court dates, how to communicate with them by phone, mail, remote video visitation, text and email (when available).
 The page will have links on how to send them money to purchase commissary, how to send them commissary care packs, how to rent them a tablet, how to bail or bond them out, and their release date, when available.